 The investigator, building principal or superintendent, depending on the individuals involved, shall inform the Complainant and the accused about the outcome of the investigation.
 If, after an investigation, a student is found to be in violation of the policy, the student shall be disciplined by appropriate measures, which may include suspension and expulsion.
 If after an investigation a school employee is found to be in violation of this policy, the employee shall be disciplined by appropriate measures, which may include termination.
-If after an investigation a school volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures, which may include exclusion from school grounds.
+If after an investigation a school volunteer is found to be in violation of this policy, the employee shall be disciplined by appropriate measures, which may include termination.
+If after an investigation a school volunteer is found to be in violation of this policy to appropriate measures, which may include exclusion from school grounds.

 Individuals who knowingly file false bullying and/or harassment complaints and any person who gives false statements in an investigation may be subject to discipline by appropriate measures, as shall any person who is found to have retaliated against another in violation of this policy.
 Any student found to have retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
 Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
+Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
 Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.

-NOTE: School districts must include a number of requirements in the district anti-bullying/anti-harassment policy.
+NOTE: School districts must include a number of requirements in the district anti-bullying/antiharassment policy.
 This regulation builds on the requirements addressed in IASB sample policy 104 by more specifically detailing sample investigation procedures.
 Districts should ensure that the district's practice is reflective of the policy and regulations that the district's leadership team has established.
 Please remember that the procedures outlined here should be consistent with the policy.